How to Pack a Cooler like a Pro

 Cooler Thermometer

-If you really want to know what’s going on inside your cooler, consider buying a small food thermometer and attach it inside.
-That way you’ll know at a glance whether food is being stored safely (temp below 40F) or not.
+If you really want to know what’s going on inside your cooler, consider buying a small food thermometer and attaching it inside.
+That way, you’ll know at a glance whether food is being stored safely (temperature below 40F) or not.

 We stuck one of these thermometer strips to the inside of our cooler.
 These can read down to 39F, so we’re able to see when our cooler temperature is starting to creep into the danger zone.